 I typically look at three sites when I book an airline ticket … Google Flights, Skyscanner, and Kayak.
 I feel quite confident that these three sites provide me with a wide and varied selection of flights.
 But …

-In addition, before I start my planning, I like to check out what connections are direct to my destination.
-FlightConnections provides an awesome job of showing direct flight options.
-And I also just started using Flights From.
-Both of these tools allow me to reverse engineer where I can travel to and from.
+In addition, before I start my planning, I like to check out what flights are direct to my destination.
+Flights From provides an awesome job of showing direct flight options.
+This tool allows me to reverse engineer where I can travel to and from directly.

 And a final step if you are going to a more obscure airport is check out Wikipedia and look up the airport you are visiting.
 Some of these small airlines will not show up on the meta search engines and you might need to book direct with the airline.